rikedyp/documentation/language-reference-guide/docs/symbols/brackets.md

 Parentheses (round brackets):

--   modify the [order of execution](../../../programming-reference-guide/introduction/expressions) in APL expressions
+-   modify the [order of execution](../../../programming-reference-guide/introduction/expressions) in APL expressions.
--   indicate [namelists](../../../programming-reference-guide/defined-functions-and-operators/traditional-functions-and-operators/namelists) in function/operator headers
+-   indicate [namelists](../../../programming-reference-guide/defined-functions-and-operators/traditional-functions-and-operators/namelists) in function/operator headers.
--   surround [definitions of namespaces and vectors](../../../../programming-reference-guide/introduction/arrays/array-notation), from `()` (an empty namespace) to definitions that span multiple lines
+-   surround [definitions of namespaces and vectors](../../../../programming-reference-guide/introduction/arrays/array-notation), from `()` (an empty namespace) to definitions that span multiple lines.

 A single right parenthesis begins a [System Command](../system-commands/introduction.md).